 If your pump is not filled with water, then you’ll need to attempt to prime the pump.
 The first thing you should do is turn off the power to your pump.
 Next, empty the pump basket (if you haven’t already) and fill the pump with either a bucket of water or a garden hose.

-Once the pump is filled with water, put back on the lid and (make sure o-ring in set properly into place) and start it back up…the pump should start up properly within about 15 seconds.
+Once the pump is filled with water, put back on the lid (make sure the o-ring is set properly into place) and start it back up…the pump should start up properly within about 15 seconds.
 No good? turn the pump back off again.

 If the pool pump is not sucking water after your first attempt, then take the baskets out of the skimmers and try to prime it again.
 Still not pulling water from the skimmers?
 Try rotating the multiport valve handle to the “recirculate” position while the pump is off and try again.